Frequently Asked Questions:

 See the Student Services section of our Web site.
 Also, the Admissions and Advising Center located in the Main Building, room M144, is your “go-to” place while enrolled at PVCC.
 Staff there can apprise you about student services and resources available to help you succeed while enrolled at the College.
 You can make an appointment or simply walk in for assistance.
 Call 434.961.6551 or email firstname.lastname@example.org.
 Center hours are posted here.

-Get your photo ID from PVCC’s Security Office in the Main Building (room M218 near the Jessup Library).
+Get your photo ID from PVCC’s Department of Public Safety & Campus Police in the Main Building (room M218 near the Jessup Library).
 More details about the ID can be found here.

-Free decals are available in the Main Building from the Security Office (room M218 near the Jessup Library), Cashier’s Office (room M237 near the north entrance) or from the receptionist at the south entrance.
+Free decals are available in the Main Building from the Department of Public Safety & Campus Police (room M218 near the Jessup Library), Cashier’s Office (room M237 near the north entrance) or from the receptionist at the south entrance.

 Free parking is available in the deck adjacent to the Center.
 You do not need a parking decal.